 In this phase, commercial entities began to show sustained interest in ODR.
-This has resulted in the commercialisation of ODR systems, and a steady growth of entities offering some form of ODR.
+This has resulted in the commercialization of ODR systems, and the steady growth of entities offering some form of ODR.
 In this regard, big-name ODR systems such as eBay’s Dispute Resolution System began to take form.
-Other notable ODR platforms that have appeared more recently include Modria, Youstice, Smartsettle and VirtualCourthouse.
+Other notable ODR platforms that have appeared more recently include Modria, Youstice, Smartsettle, and VirtualCourthouse.

 Adding to the increased optimism towards ODR was the fact that ODR was being employed in a wider range of disputes (and not merely in specific areas, such as domain name disputes, or intellectual property disputes).
 In particular, the third phase saw ODR supporting and augmenting disputes of all kinds, ranging from business-to-consumer contractual disputes to family and matrimonial disputes.

 Such an expansion in the scope and applicability of ODR has been aided, in part, by the improvement of online and communications technologies.
 For example, faster broadband connections proliferating throughout the developed world greatly facilitated the data transfers that were required for ODR to work (such as the uploading of documents online, and for instantaneous party-to-party communications).
 A further example was the explosion of mobile technologies in the latter part of the 2000s, which resulted in a profound shift of many aspects of life into the online realm.
 This in turn further accelerated ODR in two ways: (a) the greater digitization of our lives (such as the storing of all information and data online) allowed ODR to tap on this information in mediating or resolving disputes, and (b) the number of aspects in which ODR could potentially play a role in also increased greatly.